January 10, 2018

 The truth is: I was a procrastinator.
 I convinced myself that hastily completing my assignments the morning before class was easier than completing them the night before, and my grades suffered for it.
 I’ve grown up a lot since high school, but it still seems just as easy to put off my homework due to other distractions.

-Procrastinating can be a common habit for many online students, especially because many are juggling a career, active family life, and church calling while taking classes at the same time.
+Procrastinating can be a common habit for lots of online students, especially because many are juggling a career, active family life, and Church calling while taking classes at the same time.

 Here are a few tips that have helped me overcome my habit of procrastinating.
 I believe that if students use these ideas, they could see major improvements in their grades and stress levels — just like I have.

 My clock just seems to tick faster in the evenings.
 You probably know how it feels.
 One hour quickly slips to the next.
 With four hours until an assignment is due, the deadline still seems far away.
 “It’s not that big of an assignment anyway,” you may tell yourself.
 “I can get it done quickly.”
 You finish up a few more chores around the house, glance up at the clock and are shocked to see that you have an hour to complete your assignment.
 You race to the computer and sprint through your work, completing it with five minutes to spare.

 If you designate a specific part of the evening to do homework, you’ll never have to wonder if the work will get done.

 It’s evenings like this where scheduling out your activities becomes extremely helpful.
 If you designate a specific part of the evening to do homework, you’ll never have to wonder if the work will get done.
 Stress drains from your mind when you know exactly when, where, and how your work will be completed.

 If you plan to start at a certain time, then start at that time!
 Set alarms on your phone, keep a planner, and write down due dates of your assignments to remind yourself of the goals you’ve made.

 2. Make a Goal to Finish and Follow Through